encryptme/cloak-server-demo/README.rst

 the FQDN that you used to register the target.

 Finally, you'll need `ansible`_ available in your shell.
-This demo was originally developed with ansible 2.2.1.0.
-As always, we recommend installing it into a Python virtualenv.
+This demo was originally developed with ansible 2.2.1.

 Once you have all the pieces in place, the first step is to tell us where your server is.
 Create a file named ``hosts`` in the ``ansible`` directory.
 This is